alphagov/govuk-design-guide/docs/frontend-templates/topical-events.md

 howItWorks:
  "Topical events pages used to communicate government activity about high-profile events or in response to a major crisis.
 Can be used for an event or crisis that is:

   - of high profile

   - that is current or relevant only for a short time (for example Ebola virus: UK government response)

   - of significance to the majority of GOV.UK’s users (ie the event is receiving extensive coverage by major news media such as the Today programme)

   - the responsibility of central government

   - linked to more than one government department or agency

-- likely to generate a high volume of content (not just one or two news stories)"
+  - likely to generate a high volume of content (not just one or two news stories)

+  Also worth noting that there may be a corresponding topical event's about page, which is made using the [topical event about frontend template](../about/topical-events)."
 examples:
   0:
     title: D-Day 80